Gröbner basis: Reduced Gröbner bases

 A Gröbner basis is minimal if all leading monomials of its elements are irreducible by the other elements of the basis.
 Given a Gröbner basis of an ideal I, one gets a minimal Gröbner basis of I by removing the polynomials whose leading monomials are multiple of the leading monomial of another element of the Gröbner basis.
 However, if two polynomials of the basis have the same leading monomial, only one must be removed.
 So, every Gröbner basis contains a minimal Gröbner basis as a subset.

 All minimal Gröbner bases of a given ideal (for a fixed monomial ordering) have the same number of elements, and the same leading monomials, and the non-minimal Gröbner bases have more elements than the minimal ones.

 A Gröbner basis is reduced if every polynomial in it is irreducible by the other elements of the basis, and has 1 as leading coefficient.
-So, every reduced Gröbner basis is minimal, but a minimal Gröbner basis needs not to be reduced.
+So, every reduced Gröbner basis is minimal, but a minimal Gröbner basis need not be reduced.

 Given a Gröbner basis of an ideal I, one gets a reduced Gröbner basis of I by first removing the polynomials that are lead-reducible by other elements of the basis (for getting a minimal basis); then replacing each element of the basis by the result of the complete reduction by the other elements of the basis; and, finally, by dividing each element of the basis by its leading coefficient.

 All reduced Gröbner bases of an ideal (for a fixed monomial ordering) are equal.
 It follows that two ideals are equal if and only if they have the same reduced Gröbner basis.

 Sometimes, reduced Gröbner bases are defined without the condition on the leading coefficients.
 In this case, the uniqueness of reduced Gröbner bases is true only up to the multiplication of polynomials by a nonzero constant.

 When working with polynomials over the field $\Q$ of the rational numbers, it is useful to work only with polynomials with integer coefficients.
 In this case, the condition on the leading coefficients in the definition of a reduced basis may be replaced by the condition that all elements of the basis are primitive polynomials with integer coefficients, with positive leading coefficients.
 This restores the uniqueness of reduced bases.

-In most implementations of Gröbner basis computation, the Gröbner bases that are output are always reduced.